txt/mase/src/doc/SYLLABUS.md

 + Paper (on the ASE literature): 15
 + Big programming project (on model-based SE): 20

-** Group mailing list:** During term time, a group mailing list will be established: [csx91](csx91@googlegroups.com).
+**Group mailing list:** During term time, a group mailing list will be established: [csx91](csx91@googlegroups.com).
 Students are strongly encouraged to contribute their questions and answers to that shared resource.
 Note that, for communication of a more private nature, contact the lecturer on the email shown below.

-** Lecturer **: Tim Menzies
+**Lecturer:** Tim Menzies

 + E-Mail: tim.menzies@gmail.com
 + Phone: 304-376-2859